0kravets/boolean-strings-library/README.md

 # boolean-strings-library
 # Let's start

 While you're reading this text everything has already changed :).
-A new network appeared, a new search engine has been created, and new boolean operator's been invented.<br>
+A new network appeared a new search engine has been created, and new boolean operator's been invented.<br>
 That is what I love about **talent sourcing**, every day you have anything new to learn and discover.<br> Here are a few reasons why I decided to create this rep:
 <ol>